-Many authors link the logistical performance of these service providers to the logistical resources, skills and capacities available to them (Karia and Wong, 2013; Aziz and al., 2015; Alkhatib and al., 2015; Karia and al., 2015; Zawawi and al., 2016; Kuo and al., 2017; Zawawi and al., 2017; Hamed, 2019).
-This approach to logistics performance leads us to consider the resource theory of Wernerfelt (1984) and Barney (1991), the theory of central skills of Hamel and Prahalad (1990) and that of dynamic capacities of Teece and al. (1997), to advance the idea that these assets are the determinants of the strategic behavior and performance of the freight carrier.
+Many authors link the logistical performance of these service providers to the logistical resources, skills and capacities available to them ??Karia and Hamed, 2019).
+This approach to logistics performance leads us to consider the resource theory of Wernerfelt (1984) and Barney (1991), the theory of central skills of Hamel and Prahalad (1990) and that of dynamic capacities of Teece and al. ??1997), to advance the idea that these assets are the determinants of the strategic behavior and performance of the freight carrier.
 For these authors, what gives a company a competitive advantage are its assets (resources, skills and capabilities) and its ability to combine them to produce superior performance.

-The contribution of resource theory
+a) The contribution of resource theory 9